bitshifted/git-auto-semver/README.md

 ### `tag_prefix`

 If `create_tag` is enabled, this value will be used as tag prefix.
 Final tag name will be in format `<tag_prefix><calculated_version>`.
 Default value is `v`.

+### `manual_bump`

+If set, passes the argument to action to increase specific version number.
+Allowed values are:
+* `major` - bump major version number
+* `minor` - bump minor version number
+* `patch` - bump patch version number

+Default value is empty, which means that automatic versioning will be performed.

 ## Output